 Painting

-I paint what is around me – downtown Hamilton, nearby landscapes, and the people close to me.
+I paint what is around me – city streets, nearby landscapes, and the people close to me.
 For rural paintings, I often work on location, while urban paintings and portraits generally develop in the studio from photographs or video stills.

 My impetus to make a painting comes from the everyday physical world - I see something that captures my attention, often mundane but surprising in its beauty.
 However, once I commit to a painting, it’s the paint itself that engages me.
 What I paint - the subject - is meaningful, but as the painting develops, the subject becomes less important, and the paint itself and the marks I’m making on the surface of the board, become more significant.